Doctor of Philosophy in Gender, Race, Sexuality and Social Justice (PhD)

-The Graduate Global Leadership Fellowships enable promising leaders from developing countries to pursue doctoral studies at UBC.
+The Graduate Global Leadership Fellowships (GGLF) enable promising leaders from developing countries to pursue doctoral studies at UBC.
 The fellowships are to support international students showing outstanding leadership in humanitarian and development work in their home country.
-Graduate Global Leadership Fellowships thus open the way to a world-class graduate education for emerging scholars from countries with developing educational systems.

-Fellows would be supported to pursue research and study that would enhance and support contributions already made and which would be of particular use when they return home to apply their new gained skills and/or knowledge.
-Recipients would be individuals with an appropriate academic background and who have an established records of contribution to the development of a civil and sustainable society in their home country through professional, academic, or volunteer work.
+Fellows are supported to pursue research and study that will enhance and support contributions already made and which will be of particular use when they return home to apply their new gained skills and/or knowledge.
+Recipients will be individuals with an appropriate academic background who have established records of contribution to the development of a civil and sustainable society in their home countries through professional, academic, or volunteer work.

 Academic Excellence (30%) - As demonstrated by academic transcripts, awards and distinctions